Today we are breaking down credit scores, credit freezes, and how to keep your personal information secure.

 - Unfreeze your credit for just one person/entity

 While the second option is way more secure, most entities pulling credit reports can’t seem to figure this out.
-Unfortunately, this typically means you will have to make your credit accessible for everyone when unfreezing your credit.
-Depending upon the credit reporting agency that you are unfreezing your credit with, this may be called a “Global Lift” or “Universal Lift.”
-Of course, you can limit your risk to ID theft by using a global lift but by opting for a temporary lift of just one day.
+This, unfortunately, means you have to choose option one, unfreezing your credit for everyone.
+This is usually called a “Global Lift” or “Universal Lift.”

-Step-by-Step Instructions for Applying for a Credit Card with Frozen Credit
+Step-by-Step Instructions: Applying for a Credit Card with Frozen Credit

-- Receive a letter (usually via snail mail) that your application cannot be processed because your credit is frozen with credit reporting agency X
+- Receive a letter from the bank (usually via snail mail) that your application cannot be processed because your credit is frozen with credit reporting agency X.

 - Sign up for free credit monitoring service like Credit Karma